 Lagss (ラグス, Ragusu)

-An enigmatic member of the Zeno Destruction Group who follows Heart's orders.
+An enigmatic member of the Core Area Warriors who follows Heart's orders.
 She is a member of the Glass Tribe, a race of aliens with the ability to manipulate glass.

 - Combination Attack: Performs one with Hearts, encasing herself in a glass shell while Hearts uses his gravity powers to increase the shell's weight, crushing the opponent.
 This was powerful enough to revert Goku into his base form, allowing Lagss to finish him off with glass shards.